CollActionteam/collaction_cms/README.md

 # :thinking: **What is a CMS?**

-The CMS(Content Manager System) aims to allow users to create/modify/delete/supervise content in a user-friendly way without coding or accessing any service console such as Firebase or AWS.
+The Content Managment System _(CMS)_ aims to allow users to create/modify/delete/supervise content in a user-friendly way, without coding or accessing any service console such as Google/Firebase or connecting directly to the database.

-Examples of CMS-like applications:
+Examples of CMS applications:
 - **Wordpress**: Users are able to add, modify or remove articles, content or shopping items
 - **Medium**: Users are able to add, modify, or remove articles.